autokitteh/autokitteh/README.md

 # autokitteh

-autokitteh is an open-source platform for developing and managing automated, reliable, long-running workflows with simple tools and familiar languages.
+autokitteh is an open-source platform for developing and managing automated, reliable, durable, long-running workflows with simple tools and familiar languages.

 It is an alternative to both no-code/low-code platforms (such as Zapier and make.com) and complex durable execution systems (such as Temporal.io), with